IHE/RAD.IRA/input/pagecontent/volume-1.md

 `Event Consumption` means a synchronizing application, upon receiving an event from the `Hub`, reacts to the event and performs some actions according to its business logic.

-This means from the content sharing application perspective, in order to synchronize the context with other applications, it may be desirable for a driving application to publish events frequently so that other subscribers can be aware of the same context as in the content sharing application.
+This means from the content sharing application perspective, in order to synchronize the context with other applications, it may be desirable for a starting application to publish events frequently so that other subscribers can be aware of the same context as in the content sharing application.

 On the other hand, from the subscribing application perspective, it is up to its business logic to determine how to react to the received event.
 This business logic may be automatic or require additional user input.